mstreichler/MSBA/README.md

 #### Index Replication
 * Semester: Fall 2020
 * Course: Asset Management
-* About: Replicate the S&P 500 and Dow Jones Industrial Average Indices and compare the replications with the actual index and a passive ETF and Mutual Fund
+* About: Replicated the S&P 500 and Dow Jones Industrial Average Indices and compared the replications with the actual index and a passive ETF and Mutual Fund
 * Language: Python

 #### Integrated Data Management Architecture
 * Semester: Fall 2020
 * Course: Introduction to Data Management
-* About: Select a real world company, create three transaction management applications along with a data warehouse, and select a subset of the data to analyze any market trends
+* About: Create three transaction management applications along with a data warehouse for Costco Wholesale, and selected a subset of the data to analyze any market trends
 * Language: SQL

 #### Predictive Modeling Exercises
 * Semester: Summer 2020
 * Course: Predictive Modeling
 * About: Consisted of six different exercises
-    1. Visual Story Telling Part 1 - Green Buildings: Understand the financial returns on environmentally friendly buildings through the use of visualizations
+    1. Visual Story Telling Part 1 - Green Buildings: Understood the financial returns on environmentally friendly buildings through the use of visualizations
-    2. Visual Story Telling Part 2 - Flights at ABIA: Create a set of related figures that tells an interesting story about flights into and out of Austin Bergstrom International Airport
+    2. Visual Story Telling Part 2 - Flights at ABIA: Created a set of related figures that told an interesting story about flights into and out of Austin Bergstrom International Airport
-    3. Portfolio Modeling: Create three portfolios and generate returns and other insights from the data
+    3. Portfolio Modeling: Created three portfolios and generated returns and other insights from the data
-    4. Market Segmentation: Analyze data to prepare a report identifying any interesting market segments
+    4. Market Segmentation: Analyzed data to prepare a report identifying any interesting market segments
-    5. Author Attribution: Predict the author of an article on the basis of an article's textual content
+    5. Author Attribution: Predicted the author of an article on the basis of an article's textual content
-    6. Association Rule Mining: Find interesting association rules for shopping baskets
+    6. Association Rule Mining: Found interesting association rules for shopping baskets
 * Language: R

 #### Sales Growth
 * Semester: Fall 2020
 * Course: Empirical Finance
-* About: Explore whether past sales growth explains future abnormal stock returns
+* About: Explored whether past sales growth explains future abnormal stock returns
 * Language: Python

 #### Small Cap Value Fund Analysis
 * Semester: Fall 2020
 * Course: Asset Management
-* About: Analyze small cap value funds based on their returns in relation to fund size
+* About: Analyzed small cap value funds based on their returns in relation to fund size
 * Language: Python

 #### Statistical Arbitrage
 * Semester: Fall 2020
 * Course: Asset Management
-* About: Create an investment strategy and backtest the data -- statistical arbitrage
+* About: Created a Statistical Arbitrage investment strategy and backtested the data
 * Language: Python

 #### iPhone Lock In